Hawaii Medical Cannabis Registry Program (2025) Guide

 How to Apply for the Hawaii Medical Cannabis Registry Program

-• A qualifying medical marijuana patient should book an appointment with their certifying medical practitioner for medical assessment
+• The patient considering joining this program should book an appointment with their certifying medical practitioner for medical assessment

 • The patient should create an account online with their valid email address on the eHawaii.gov Account Services